montoyamoraga/class-randomness/installation.md

 When you are going through the installation, make sure to select the option "Add Python 3 to PATH", in order to make Python 3 available to execute from the Command prompt.

 ![alt text](https://github.com/montoyamoraga/class-randomness-is-all-around/raw/master/pics/week1-python-windows.png "Python Windows")

+After installing I suggest restarting your Windows computer and checking if Python is accessible from the command prompt, either with the command *python* or *python3*.

+Here are some additional [instructions for Windows](https://wsvincent.com/install-python3-windows/).

+If you are running into trouble, contact the instructor of this class.